YachtDatabase.com

 sail specifications

-The Pearson 26 Weekender aka Pearson 26 W is a sailboat designed by the American maritime architect William H. Shaw in the mid seventies.
+The Pearson 26 Weekender also known as Pearson 26 W is a sailboat designed by the American maritime architect William H. Shaw in the mid seventies.
 Several hundred boats have been produced.
 The Pearson 26 Weekender is built by the American yard Pearson Yachts.

 Here we would have liked to show you nice photos of the Pearson 26 Weekender.